Roy Mayorga: Career

 He was briefly a member of the band Medication from 1999 to 2001.

 In 2004, he helped create rock band Abloom as with vocalist Jasan Radford and lead guitarist Levon Sultanian.
 Also part of the band was Mike Doling (Snot, Soulfly) and John Fahnestock (Snot).
 Fahnestock left and was replaced by Marcelo Dias a.k.a.
 Marcello D. Rapp (Soulfly).

 In 2005, he appeared as one of the drummers on the Roadrunner United compilation CD The All-Star Sessions, playing on "The Enemy", "The End", and "Baptized in the Redemption", all tracks being produced and musically written by Dino Cazares and Roy Mayorga.
 The song "The End" spawned a music video.

 Mayorga also does classical film scoring, working on films such as Legion (2004) and Shudder (2007).

 He temporarily filled in behind the drumkit for Sepultura's 2006 European tour with In Flames following Igor Cavalera's absence.

 He officially joined Stone Sour on May 10, 2006, as a replacement for Joel Ekman.
 He drummed for their second release, Come What(ever) May, released in August 2006.
 The band toured for the next year and a half, releasing the Live in Moscow album exclusively to iTunes on August 14, 2007.

 Roy Mayorga played drums for Amebix during their 2009 reunion tour until they broke up again in 2012.

-In October 2013, Belgian metal band Channel Zero announced that following the death of their drummer Phil Baheux.
+In October 2013, Belgian metal band Channel Zero announced that, following the death of their drummer Phil Baheux, they will continue the work made on the new album, with Roy Mayorga playing the drums as a session drummer.

 On May 6, 2019, Mayorga was announced as Hellyeah's new drummer for their May 11, 2019, performance honoring their previous drummer Vinnie Paul. while also announcing Welcome Home as the title of their next album and that the release date was pushed back to September 27.